WLH-Nicole/TensorFlow_3_Natural.Language.Processing.in.TensorFlow/README.md

-## Natural Language Processing in TensorFlow
+## Course 3.
+Natural Language Processing in TensorFlow
 ## (TensorFlow in Practice Specialization offered by deeplearning.ai on Coursera)